berntpopp/sysndd/README.md

 ## Quick start
 The SysNDD installation depends on docker and docker-compose.
-If tehse are insatlled the project can be installed locally using the privided shell script:
+If these are installed the project can be installed locally using the provided shell script:

 ```
 bash deployment.sh "<config.tar.gz>"
 ```

---> A dummy config file for local deployment will be provided in this repository. <-- --> Data and a script to populate the MySQl databse will be provided in this repository. <--
+- A dummy config file for local deployment will be provided in this repository.
+- Data and a script to populate the MySQL database will be provided in this repository.

 ## Contributing and community
 To contribute in curating novel entries to our database you can register for a new reviewer/ curator [account on the SysNDD page](https://sysndd.dbmr.unibe.ch/Register).